huggingface/blog/sentiment-analysis-python.md

 Training a sentiment analysis model using AutoNLP is super easy and it just takes a few clicks 🤯.
 Let's give it a try!

 As a first step, let's get some data!
-For this tutorial, we'll use [Sentiment140](https://huggingface.co/datasets/sentiment140), a popular sentiment analysis dataset that consists of Twitter messages labeled with 3 sentiments: 0 (negative), 2 (neutral), and 4 (positive).
+You'll use [Sentiment140](https://huggingface.co/datasets/sentiment140), a popular sentiment analysis dataset that consists of Twitter messages labeled with 3 sentiments: 0 (negative), 2 (neutral), and 4 (positive).
 The dataset is quite big; it contains 1,600,000 tweets.
-As we don't need this amount of data for this tutorial, we have prepared a smaller version of the Sentiment140 dataset with 3,000 samples that you can download from [here](https://cdn-media.huggingface.co/marketing/content/sentiment%20analysis/sentiment-analysis-python/sentiment140-3000samples.csv).
+As you don't need this amount of data to get your feet wet with AutoNLP and train your first models, we have prepared a smaller version of the Sentiment140 dataset with 3,000 samples that you can download from [here](https://cdn-media.huggingface.co/marketing/content/sentiment%20analysis/sentiment-analysis-python/sentiment140-3000samples.csv).
 This is how the dataset looks like:

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="Sentiment 140 dataset" src="assets/50_sentiment_python/sentiment140-dataset.png"></medium-zoom>